How to Read Level 2 Market Data & Time and Sales

 Stacked order

 I have multiple brokers connected to DAS and I use it daily.
-This seriously is the way to go if you want to take day trading seriously.
-Hands down the best execution platform.
+This is the way to go if you want to take day trading seriously.
+Hands down, DAS Trader is the best execution platform.

 Hidden big orders